 PA member sentenced to one year prison for smuggling forest products

-May 15, 2018-A Province Assembly lawmaker of Rautahat has been sentenced to one year prison on the charge of smuggling forest products.
+A Province Assembly lawmaker of Rautahat has been sentenced to one year prison on the charge of smuggling forest products.

 According to the verdict of the then Appellate Court, Hetauda, Province Assembly member Kundan Kuswaha was sentenced to one year in prison for his involvement in smuggling forest products.